 Big, noisy planes are a no-no at night

-The first thing to know is the noise classifications have not changed, and the ones to look out for are any aircraft rated Quota Count 4 or more.
+The noise classifications to look out for are any aircraft rated Quota Count 4 or more.
 4 is a noise rating 96 – 98.9EPNdB.
 So any aircraft noisier than 96EPNdB might find they are restricted into certain airports after certain times.

 Sorry, almost finished now.
 This whole Quota Count thing is essentially just a number assigned to an aircraft based on how big and noisy it is.
 Here’s a chart: